kulics/koral/book-en/namespace.md

 ## Export
 To make it easier for us to manage the code, we must write our code in a namespace.
 We can expose it to external use through public attributes, or use private attributes to complete only our own business.

-Exported names can be nested in a loop so that functions can be split as effectively as folders, multiple namespaces need to be separated by `\`.
+Exported names can be nested in a loop so that functions can be split as effectively as folders, multiple namespaces need to be separated by `/`.

 E.g:
 ```
-\Name\Space <- {}
+"Name/Space" {}

 Get something() -> (content: Str) {
     <- ("something")